 - 3. Put a new gasket on the oil drain screw.
 Tighten the drain screw. - 4.
 Add the correct amount of oil through the filler hole.
 Install the filler cap. - 5.
 Start the engine and make sure that there are no oil leaks. - 6.
 Turn off the engine and wait 3 minutes.
-Recheck the oil level using oil level check window to be sure the level falls between the upper and lower marks.
+Recheck the oil level using the dipstick to be sure the level falls between the upper and lower marks.